Vivek-04022001/documentation/docs/classic-ui/layers.md

         """ """

         # Signal viewlet layer that we are rendering
-        # edit view for header animations and it is not meaningful
+        # edit view for header animations and it's not meaningful
         # to try to render the big animation on this page
         zope.interface.alsoProvides(self.request, INoHeaderLayer)